Types of Marketing: Overview of 10 Different Marketing Strategies

 This can potentially show great ROI as you’re only paying for clicks to your site and if someone doesn’t click then you don’t pay.

-However, the higher the impressions of the search result and the higher the difficulty to rank for that keyword or phrase, then the higher the cost-per-click (CPC) will be.
+However, the higher the impressions of the search result and the more difficult it is to rank for that keyword or phrase, the higher the cost-per-click (CPC) will be.

 9. Social Media Marketing

-Social media is a platform that just keeps growing and growing.
-Just look at the success that apps like Facebook and Twitter have been having and continue to have.
+Social media is a platform that keeps growing.
+Just look at the success that apps like Facebook and Twitter have had and continue to have.

 As a result, social media marketing is relatively new in comparison to other types of marketing.
 Nonetheless, this is a platform that every business should be on if they aren’t already.